-Savory Muffins with Kale and Chives (Don’t Tell Anyone They’re Vegan)
+Savory Kale Muffins with Chives

 These savory muffins feature surprising ingredients that make them a good choice for breakfast or dinner.
 When you need a breakfast meal that’s easy to grab and go, muffins are a good bet.
 But some people dislike sweets in the morning.
-These savory kale muffins give you the ease of muffins without the sweetness.
+These kale muffins give you the ease of muffins without the sweetness.
 And for dinner?
 Serve them alongside a hearty bowl of soup or chili and you’ve got a complete meal.

 Growing leafy greens like kale is fairly simple, doesn’t take too much space to fill all of your leafy green needs, and is a simple way to buy less and save on food packaging.
 It can also give you more of those nutritious powerhouse leaves than you know what to do with.
-Once you’ve exhausted the stir-fries and soups and salads and chips, it’s time to think outside of the box.

 chives and kale on a blue gingham cloth